 Both David and Dave also write about search engine patents from time to time, so it was a fun discussion.

 David and I were talking about patents before the show started.
-We both began to compare the most memorable patents we had come across in the last year.
+Then, we both began to compare the most memorable patents we had come across in the last year.
 This post is my top ten list, along with blog posts I wrote about each of these search engine patents.

-The majority of my favorite patents from 2019 are ones covering the use of knowledge graphs and entity extraction.
+The majority of my favorite patents from 2019 cover the use of knowledge graphs and entity extraction.

 Another favorite was a news-related patent updated for the 6th time.
 On its last update (in 2013), the magazine/website ComputerWorld reported on the update.
-They didn’t look at the updated claims in the new patent, but reported on the description (copied from the original 2003 version of the patent) and missed out on the actual changes to that patent.
+Unfortunately, they didn’t look at the updated claims in the new patent but reported on the description (copied from the original 2003 version of the patent) and missed out on the actual changes to that patent.
 It has changed a lot since the first version.

-The last of the bunch is about better information local searches by using actual visits to businesses to calculate quality visit scores to potentially boost rankings of local results.
+The last of the bunch is about better information local searches by using actual visits to businesses to calculate quality visit scores to boost local results’ rankings.